hyperjumptech/monika/docs/src/pages/guides/alerts.md

 From above, the theoretical maximum resolution is one second.

-## Alert Query
+## Alert Assertion

-Query contains any arbitrary expression that will trigger alert when it returns a truthy value
+Assertion contains any arbitrary expression that will trigger alert when it returns a truthy value

 ```yaml
 alerts: